mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ## Left margin

 There's a small margin on the left that shows the game before the currently selected one.
 We don't want to reduce the size of the horizontal `ListView`s (they should fill the whole width of the screen), we just want to move the currently selected item a little bit right.
-We can use the `preferredHighlightBegin`/`End` members of the `ListView`s: they can be used to define a fixed position range (in pixels) where the currently selected element should reside.
+For this, we can use the `preferredHighlightBegin`/`End` members of the `ListView`s: they can be used to define a fixed position range (in pixels) where the currently selected element should reside.

 I'll set a 100px offset like this: